Third T20I: Rohit Sharma stars as India clinch series with thrilling Super Over win against Kiwis

 Skipper Virat Kohli contributed 38 runs in team’s total.
 His counterpart, however, overshadowed him with the bat as Kane Williamson smashed a 48-ball 95 but New Zealand faltered in the final over to take the match into the Super Over.

 Needing nine runs of the last over, New Zealand lost Williamson and Ross Taylor to finish at 179/6 and tie the match.
 When Williamson got out, the Kiwis needed 2 off 3 balls.
+But Mohammed Shami held his nerve and bowled Taylor off the last ball with NZ needing one run.

 Later in the Super Over, New Zealand scored 17, once again powered by Williamson, a target which India overhauled with Sharma smashing Tim Southee for two consecutive sixes.
 Jasprit Bumrah went for 0/45 in his four overs and then conceded 17 in the Super Over to cap off a forgettable night but Sharma made sure India finished on the winning side.